mlibrary/irus_analytics/README.md

 Once you have the gem, run the following generator:

+    $ bundle exec rails generate irus_analytics

+And this (currently not working) TODO: fix

     $ rails g irus_analytics:config

 This will generate editable configuration and translation files in the config folder.